volodymyr-sokolov/ble_smart_sniffer/README.md

 interference on the selected channel. **Receive only** — no transmit path exists in the software.

-> The carrier-frequency-offset fingerprint used here separates a replayed
-> (spoofed) advertising packet from the genuine device whose address it wears by
-> tens of ppm, with an empty gap between the two crystal modes.
-See the
-> accompanying paper (`paper/`) for a measured evaluation against an nRF52840.

 ---

 ## 1. Hardware requirements